Loading

 As part of the bigger CRM, the Projects dashboard makes task, ticketing, and issue tracking on an individual user basis a strength for Zoho.

 Salesforce isn't necessarily deficient at any of the above.
-It also has a very nicely integrated task management system that can be easily added as a widget to the main dashboard or even as a dedicated dropdown tab on the top nav.
+It also has a very nicely integrated task management system that can be easily accessed from the handy To Do List widget on the bottom nav bar.

 But Salesforce isn't designed to integrate issues as separate modules the way Zoho is.
 I also just generally prefer how Zoho has a separate dashboard from its main dashboard dedicated to the daily grind of managing issues, tasks, and milestones—though that's probably just personal preference.